Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapVoiceCapture/integration_guide.md

 # Integration Guide

+[MiSnapVoiceCaptureSampleApp](../../../Examples/Apps/MiSnapVoiceCapture/MiSnapVoiceCaptureSampleApp) was created by following steps below.
+Please refer to this project as a working example.

 ## 1. Obtain the SDK(s)
 MiSnapVoiceCapture 5.x is distributed through CocoaPods and Swift Package Manager.
 For detailed installation instructions refer to:
 * [CocoaPods installation guide](https://guides.cocoapods.org/using/using-cocoapods.html)